learn-co-curriculum/curriculum-team/style_guide.md

 But, keep a consistent style.
 And generally avoiding making a list with only one point.
 Consider using an aside.

+If you reference other bullets use numbered list.

 <a name="numerology"></a>

 ### Numerology